httpie/cli/docs/packaging/linux-centos/README.md

 This document contains technical details, where we describe how to create a patch for the latest HTTPie version for CentOS.
 They apply to RHEL as well, and any RHEL-derived distributions like ClearOS, Oracle Linux, etc.
 We will discuss setting up the environment, installing development tools, installing and testing changes before submitting a patch downstream.

-The current maintainer is Mikel Olasagasti <mikel@olasagasti.info>.
+The current maintainer is Mikel Olasagasti.

 ## Overall process